CuBoulder/Documentation/docs/Tools/index.md

   - web components
   - cool front-end applications

-## Development stacks
+### **Development stacks**

 We need working LAMP stacks for our Drupal projects.
-This is largely provided for by Lando (see below)
+This is largely provided for by Lando (see below).
+Other projects we, for example those for Python projects, can normally be developed on our macs directly, with the understanding that their production environments will likely be Linux based.

-### databases
+#### **_databases_**

 Although Lando more or less takes care of setting up databases, there may be a specific need in a project for you set one up yourself.